digihunch/orthweb/docs/architecture/alternative.md

 * Site-to-site VPN: requiring either a physical device or software application to act as a customer gateway.
 * Client VPN: requiring OpenVPN-based client.

-Once VPN connection is implemented, the two EC2 instances can be moved to private subnets.
+Once VPN connection is added, the two EC2 instances can be moved to private subnets.
+The connection between the EC2 instance and the client will become secured at the IP layer.

 ## Network Load Balancer
 If cost allows, consider placing a network load balancer in front of the EC2 instances.
 We would be able to configure the network load balancer so it automatically sends the traffic to a functional EC2 instance, thereby eliminating the manual fail over procedure.